 There are 9 metrics within the Web Vitals that can be found in the Chrome user experience report.
 Webmasters can optimize the user experience of their website using these 9 key user experience metrics.

-These metrics are used to interpret the page experience of websites either using field data analysis or through real-time simulations.
+These metrics are used to interpret the page experience of websites either using PageSpeed Insights field data analysis or through real-time simulations.

-Onload: This is the moment when all the dependent resources, including stylesheet and images, are loaded.
+This is the moment when all the dependent resources, including stylesheets and images, are loaded.

-Title to First Byte: Time to First Byte is a user experience metric that aids in knowing the responsiveness of the web server and other network resources.
+Time to First Byte is a user experience metric that aids in knowing the responsiveness of the webserver and other network resources.

 Out of these 9 web vitals metrics, three are critical to user experience signals, and they combine to form the Core Web Vitals.